Arsenal top scorers 2023/24: Bukayo Saka, Kai Havertz, Leandro Trossard and Martin Odegaard top chart

-Bukayo Saka, Kai Havertz, Leandro Trossard and Martin Odegaard top chart - keep track of Arsenal's top goalscorers in the Premier League for the 2023/24 season with our updated table
+Saka leads way for Mikel Arteta's side - keep track of Arsenal's current top goalscorers in the Premier League for the 2023/24 season with our updated table including shots and assists; watch best Arsenal goals and highlights below

 Who are Arsenal's top goalscorers in the Premier League in 2023/24?